gridl/r-novice-landuse/16-home_work.md

 <img src="fig/16-homework-unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />

 Hint: See `?hist` to find out how to control the number of bins in a histogram.
 Also for the title, you can extract the county name by subsetting the dataset `counties`.
+Make the code more general by using the `for` loop described in [this](07-functions.html#control-flow) section.